-Define LUN 0 on All Storage Devices for Windows
+Define LUN 0 on All Storage Devices for Windows XP and Windows 2003 Server

-Windows, and therefore CXFS, may not detect any LUNs on a storage device if LUN 0 is not defined on the storage device.
+Windows XP and Windows 2003 Server (and therefore CXFS) might not detect any LUNs on a storage device if LUN 0 is not defined on the storage device.
 This problem may occur when CXFS Info reports that XVM is up, but one or more filesystems are not mounted and CXFS therefore retries the mount continuously.
-This problem has occurred on Windows XP CXFS clients.
-For more information about this issue, see the following (the problem exists for all supported Windows platforms):
+For more information about this issue, see the following (the problem exists for all supported Windows XP and Windows 2003 Server platforms):